 Let’s say you’ve taken a photo on your digital camera you’d like to upload to your site.
 It’s a lovely, detailed photo of a mountainside with lots of shadow, tone and small detail.
-This photo will take pride-of-place as your homepages fullscreen background so it needs to be large and sharp.
+This photo will take pride-of-place as your homepage fullscreen background so it needs to be large and sharp.
 It’s possible that your camera has already saved the image as a JPEG, but if not it will likely have been saved in a similar format.

-Straight off the camera this image will have a large file size and a high resolution.
+Straight off the camera, this image will have large file size and a high resolution.
 We would call this the ‘raw image’.
 An image in this state is not really suitable for use on a web page since it might have a file size upwards of 7MBs (Megabytes) and dimensions of around 4500px by 3000px (Pixels).
-Since 7MBs is much larger than the *average web page you can imagine the effect an image with this file size would have on your pages loading time… hint - it will increase it.
+Since 7MBs is much larger than the *average web page you can imagine the effect an image with this file size would have on your page's loading time… hint - it will increase it.

 (*while an exact figure is impossible to come by, this article places the average web page size at around 3MB in 2017)

-Thankfully most CMS (content management system - Umbraco, Wordpress etc) media folders will prevent you from uploading anything too large.
+Thankfully most CMS (content management system - Umbraco, WordPress etc) media folders will prevent you from uploading anything too large.
 You might be restricted to file sizes of around 3-4MB, but even an image of that size is still too large for the web.
 Some CMSs may even compress the image for you, but you’ll probably want more control over how this is done.

 Compressing a JPEG image file

-Compressing a JPEG mainly consists of reducing it’s dimensions and display information to a suitably low level while ensuring your image is still crisp and colourful.
-So if our image is 7MB in it’s raw format, we’d want to get the file size down to something much more acceptable like 150KB - 200KB (*0.15MB - 0.20MB), which is a huge reduction!
+Compressing a JPEG mainly consists of reducing its dimensions and display information to a suitably low level while ensuring your image is still crisp and colourful.
+So if our image is 7MB in its raw format, we’d want to get the file size down to something much more acceptable like 150KB - 200KB (*0.15MB - 0.20MB), which is a huge reduction!
 There are no hard and fast rules as to how big your fullscreen background image file size should be but anything less than 200KB would be a good aim.

 *1 Megabyte = 1000 Kilobytes

-First thing to do would be to reduce the dimensions of the image.
-At the moment our image has dimensions of 4500px x 3000px, but we don’t need it to be this big as most screen sizes are no larger than 1920px wide, which means we can more than half the width of our image and be confident that it will cover most screen sizes without having to stretch itself to fit (and by doing so reducing it’s quality).
+The first thing to do would be to reduce the dimensions of the image.
+At the moment our image has dimensions of 4500px x 3000px, but we don’t need it to be this big as most screen sizes are no larger than 1920px wide, which means we can more than half the width of our image and be confident that it will cover most screen sizes without having to stretch itself to fit (and by doing so reducing its quality).
 We can use a program such as Adobe Photoshop or its free, slightly goofier little brother GIMP graphics editor to do this, but you may have your own preference already.

-Now that your image is the correct dimension we can apply the JPEG compression method.
+Now that your image is in the correct dimension we can apply the JPEG compression method.
 A JPEG image is compressed by reducing the amount of information contained within it.
 One way this occurs is by the reduction of the amount of colour information the image is using.
-To explain a raw image of a blue sky might have a few thousand very subtle shades of blue running though it, compressing the image might reduce this down to a few hundred shades, ridding the image of some of it’s finer details but also getting rid of a mountain of data (which is our aim)!
-It is because of this loss of data that JPEG compression is know as lossy compression.
+To explain a raw image of a blue sky might have a few thousand very subtle shades of blue running through it, compressing the image might reduce this down to a few hundred shades, ridding the image of some of its finer details but also getting rid of a mountain of data (which is our aim)!
+It is because of this loss of data that JPEG compression is known as lossy compression.

 To apply our compression in Photoshop or GIMP, we use the ‘Save For Web & Devices’ option - here’s a quick guide on how to do this.
 There are also online compression tools if you don’t fancy downloading one of the above applications.
 This one looks pretty good.

 So what do we do now?
-Well we’ve reduced it’s dimensions from 5000px to 1920px wide (height remained relative but if you need to crop, crop away) and taken the file size from 7MB to 168KB.
+Well, we’ve reduced its dimensions from 5000px to 1920px wide (height remained relative but if you need to crop, crop away) and taken the file size from 7MB to 168KB.
 We kept the quality intact and the colours vibrant.
 Time to get it on your site and let your users enjoy it!

 Seems like a lot of hassle all this, why should I bother?